Russian, Czech junior hockey teams pulled from plane - ExBulletin

 Russian, Czech junior hockey teams pulled from plane

-Members of the junior hockey teams of Russia and the Czech Republic were removed from a New Year’s Eve flight from Calgary to Frankfurt, Germany, with fellow passengers saying the Russian squad caused the disruption by smoking and refusing to wear masks.
+CALGARY, Alberta (AP) Members of the junior hockey teams of Russia and the Czech Republic were removed from a New Year’s Eve flight from Calgary to Frankfurt, Germany, with fellow passengers saying the Russian squad was causing a nuisance by smoking and refusing to wear masks.

-CALGARY, Alberta — Members of the Russian and Czech junior hockey teams were removed from a New Year’s Eve flight from Calgary to Frankfurt, Germany, with fellow passengers saying the Russian squad caused the disruption by smoking and refusing to wear masks.

 The Calgary Police Department said in a statement on Saturday that Airport Unit agents responded to reports of a malfunction on an Air Canada flight at 5:45 p.m.
 Friday.
 The statement did not say who caused the disruption or whether there were any arrests, and police did not respond to requests from The Canadian Press for more information.
 Air Canada also had yet to respond to a request for information.